Oidor: Spanish America and the Philippines

 As the Crown of Castile found its territories rapidly expanding half a world away during the Spanish colonization of the Americas and the Spanish Philippines, it found it necessary to grant its overseas oidores functions and powers which in the mother country normally fell to other officials.
-Thus, the oidores of the overseas audiencias functioned not only as judges of the audiencia, but also as magistrates overseeing the sale of the Holy Crusade indulgences (juez de la Santa Cruzada), mortgages and ground rents (juez de censos), probate issues (juez de bienes de difuntos), and legal separation (oidor juez de casados).
+Thus, the oidores of the overseas audiencias functioned as judges of the audiencia, and as magistrates overseeing the sale of the Holy Crusade indulgences (juez de la Santa Cruzada), mortgages and ground rents (juez de censos), probate issues (juez de bienes de difuntos), and legal separation (oidor juez de casados).
+Oidores often had kinship ties to mercantile elites in the Philippines, and channeled policy recommendations desired by merchants to King via the Consejo de Indias in Madrid.

 In the audiencias in which the criminal judges (alcaldes del crimen) met as a separate chamber, such as those of Mexico City and Lima, it was not uncommon for one person to serve as both oidor (civil judge) and an alcalde del crimen.
-Moreover, upon the death or incapacity of a governor or viceroy, either the senior oidor (oidor decano) or the audiencia as a whole would serve as the interim governor or viceroy, depending on the specific law of the territory.
+Upon the death or incapacity of a governor or viceroy, either the senior oidor (oidor decano) or the audiencia as a whole would serve as the interim governor or viceroy, depending on the specific law of the territory.

 Marriage disputes

 The oidor de casados was a special type of judge that arose to deal with the de facto separation of many married couples during the colonization of the New World and the fact that, after leaving Spain, many married men abandoned their lawful wives and entered into informal relationships with either native or European women.
 In order to deal with this, the crown felt it was necessary to create this office to legally compel the reconciliation of the married couple.

 An example of this problem is the notorious case of Pedro de Valdivia.
 The Audiencia of Lima, under the direction of President (and acting viceroy) Pedro de la Gasca forced Valdivia to repudiate his mistress, Inés de Suárez, and to bring his wife Marina Ortíz de Gaete to Chile.
 Over time, the powers of the oidor de casados evolved to cover all types of lawsuits between a married couple.